Kipsigis people: World War II

 With the German, Italian and Japanese threat at the borders of the British Empire, many people were dragged into military service during World War II.
 In East Africa, a huge number of Kenyans were recruited to serve in the Burma and Ethiopian Campaigns.
-Known to the Kipsigis as 'Boriet ap Jeromaan, literally German war, the world event marks a period of time and denotes a generation where some of its youthful men either volunteered or were drafted into the King's African Rifles forces.
+Known to the Kipsigis as 'Boriet ap Talianek, literally Italian war, the world event marks a period of time and denotes a generation where some of its youthful men either volunteered or were drafted into the King's African Rifles forces.
 In August 1914, during the First World War, KAR soldiers were dispatched to fight German forces between what is Kenya-Tanzania border today, moreso in Taita-Tavetta.
 During the Second World War in 1944, some were deployed to join the fight in Burma Campaign against the Imperial Japanese Army.
 After the war, African soldiers were forgotten and hardly any records of them and their accounts were kept.